bala172007/Pulse-Code-Modulation/README.md

 # Pulse-Code-Modulation
 # Aim
-Write a simple Python program for the modulation and demodulation of PCM, and DM.
+Write a simple Python program for the modulation and demodulation of PCM
 # Tools required

 Google Colab